coding-to-music/coding-to-music.github.io/docs/source/Sandbox/Sphinx-embed-object-iFrame-video-html-PDF-twitter-examples.rst

 SPARS pandemic scenario book

-How to use an <object> object that embeds a PDF into a sphinx rst page (does not work)
+How to use an <object> object that embeds a PDF into a sphinx rst page
 ----------------------------------------------------------------------------------------------

 https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Other_embedding_technologies